 Fashion enthusiasts who are keen on taking up BA Fashion Design and other related courses should be taught the relevance of sustainable fashion as the future of the sector depends on this.

-Courses such as the HNC Fashion and Textile at London College of Contemporary Arts (LCCA) can be immensely helpful in taking your career in the right direction.
+Courses such as the BA Fashion and Textile at London College of Contemporary Arts (LCCA) can be immensely helpful in taking your career in the right direction.
 Get in touch today to learn more!

 This article was written by Nandita Kaushal and edited by Anisa C.